May 5-8, 2022 (FULL)

 Tyler LavenburgNose to the grindstone (sometimes literally), Tyler (he/him) lives for unraveling the mysteries of the Earth.
 He first fell in love with Southern Appalachian ecology as a student at Warren Wilson College, graduating with a degree in Environmental Education.
 Beginning as Natalie’s first apprentice in 2009, he has since traveled around the Eastern US learning ...

 Luke McLaughlinLuke (he/him) is a naturalist, teacher, rewilder, mentor, and survivalist.
 Luke has committed his life to mastering and teaching ancestral and indigenous living skills in order to help people find their balance and connection to the Natural World.

 Wherever you’re coming from, you’re welcome to camp at Shelterwood Cove.
 There’s plenty of flattish open land for tents, plus sloped forest where hammocks can be set up, and a few completely flat spots for tents in the woods.
 All campsites are relatively close to the parking area.
-You’ll have access to an outdoor shower, an outdoor kitchen and two outhouses.
-In extremely cold weather, the shower and sink may be out of operation due to freezing water.
+You’ll have access to two outhouses and clean running water.
 In order to camp in comfort, we suggest you bring a warm sleeping bag and a camping pad or mat.
 Also, please come with a sturdy tent or tarp in case of rain.